-Those who will obtain a license to use a company's trade secrets should also be required to sign a license agreement that contains provisions similar to the NDA.
-A license agreement may also prohibit reverse engineering of the trade secret.
+Those who will obtain a license to use a company's trade secrets also should be required to sign a license agreement that contains provisions similar to the NDA.
+A license agreement also may prohibit reverse engineering of the trade secret.